vhsjwp01/brew-upgrade/README.md

 ### Usage
 * The most effective way to leverage this script is through a LaunchAgent
-  * You can interactively create a LaunchAgent with:
+  * You can interactively create a LaunchAgent from within this repo with:
 ```
 prompt$> make launchagent
 ```